theerfan/Q/README.md

 - **Earn $4000 in AWS credits**: Teams who open an issue by Feb 24 on [this GitHub repository](https://github.com/XanaduAI/QHack/issues) with a description of their (in progress) Open Hackathon project are eligible for *$4000 in additional AWS credits* to use towards their hackathon project.

+### Access Sandbox's Floq Simulator

+- **Alpha access to TPU-based quantum simulators**: The top 50 teams in the challenge will each receive an API key for the alpha of Sandbox@Alphabet's Floq API.
+Discover more details about Floq@QHack [here](Floq_challenge.md).

 ### Grand Prize

 - **Win a summer internship at CERN**: The top overall team (judged by QML Challenge scoreboard ranking and Open Hackathon project) will receive up to 3 summer internship positions at CERN.